RaphaelIsaiah/freeCodeCamp-Journey/JavaScript Algorithms and Data Structures/Certification and Practice Projects/Learn Advanced Array Methods by Building a Statistics Calculator/README.md

   // returns 2
   Math.pow(base, exponent);
 - The Math object has a .sqrt() method specifically for finding the square root of a number.
+- There is one last thing to fix.
+The .sort() method mutates the array it's called on.
+It is generally bad practice to mutate a function parameter, which array is.
+- To fix this, add an empty .slice() call before your .sort() method.
+The empty .slice() call will make a shallow copy of the array, which you are free to mutate.